hlubenow/yetanother_raycaster.py/README.md

 First, I translated his tutorial code to PyOpenGL while trying to stay as close to his C-version as possible.

-Then I wrote a Pygame version, that is a bit more free (but does the same thing).
+Then I wrote a Pygame version (1.1), that is a bit more free (but does the same thing).

+And a more elaborate Pygame version (2.0).
+See the file `README.md` in the `pygame` directory for details.

 My project uses the MIT License, because the original code uses that license.